CryptoRodeo/oras-downstream/README.md

   - Containerfile image digests
 - is configured in Konflux to pull changes from this component, build the software artifacts, and runs tests.

+**NOTE**:
+Consider this demo repo and documentation as a **guideline** for achieving an upstream to downstream sync, with Konflux.
+**Do not** consider this guideline as officially supported by Konflux, rather it is a guideline to follow, replicate and modify for your specific situation, if that situation involves git submodules.

 ## How this solution pattern works
 1. Create a "downstream" repo in github.
 2. Track your upstream git repo with a git submodule reference.